 Please note that if required payments are not made, any amount owed to the Federal government is a determination of a debt and will be subject to applicable Federal debt collection rules.
 Additionally, reinsurance contributions are considered Federal funds, and as such, are subject to the False Claims Act.

-To help resolve your organization’s filing status, please access the page below and provide the necessary information as soon as possible based upon your applicable situation(s):
+To help resolve your organization’s filing status, please visit CMS.gov and provide the necessary information as soon as possible based upon your applicable situation(s).